a575981269/twitter-frontend/README.md

 ##React Five-Step Creation Process
--1.Divide the designed UI into component hierarchy <div>
+-1.Divide the designed UI into component hierarchy
 -2.Create a static version with React
 -3.Determine the minimal and complete representation of UI state